 Penalty Taker – Harry Kane

-Although easy to say that the likes of Danijel Subasic, Thibaut Courtois and Kasper Schmeichel deserves to be on the list, Pickford and Beiranvand have performed all expectations.
+Although easy to say that the likes of Danijel Subasic, Thibaut Courtois and Kasper Schmeichel deserves to be on the list, Pickford and Beiranvand have out-performed all expectations.

 For Pickford, there are very few words to describe some of the saves that he pulled off, particularly against Colombia’s Carlos Bacca in the Last 16 penalty shootout, when he got his left hand to flick it clear.